rajgoel/course-business-analytics-fundamentals/03-lecture/slides.md

 - There are 3 kibbutzim
 - Each kibbutz can plant sugar beets, cotton, and sorghum
-- For each crop a different net return can be expected
-- The federation wants to maximise total net return
 - The amount of land available for each kibbutz is limited
 - The amount of water available for each kibbutz is limited
+- For each crop a different net return can be expected
 - The total amount of sugar beet production is limited
 - The total amount of cotton production is limited
 - The total amount of sorghum production is limited
 - Each kibbutz must use the same share of its land
+- The confederation wants to maximise total net return

 ---